Rigging Trolling Lures

 My first venture into the world of offshore trolling was through trailing a plastic squid lure astern of my sailboat.
 It was only after losing fish after poorly-hooked fish, and having the hook straightened out a few times did I come to the conclusion that all was not as it should be.

-So far so good - right hook, properly sharp, but what about size?
+So far so good - right hook, properly sharpened, but what about size?

 I can't remember who showed be this trick - but it works.
 Just check the hook against the head of the lure.
 If the gape of the hook is pretty much the same as the diameter of the head, then the hook size is about right.

-The precise location can be fine tuned by incorporating plastic beads between the hook and the lure head.
+The precise location can be fine-tuned by incorporating plastic beads between the hook and the lure head as shown in the pic.

 The most popular leader for trolling lures is heavy nylon monofilament line, and rightly so for most applications.